chrisjdavie/leetcode_2025/to_revisit.md

 2025/04/21
 - solved it - I was thinking incorrectly about loops, better now, but want to make sure I've got it

+### mine/find_maxima
+2025/04/21
+- I got confused with the ordering of things - it's easier if I make sure arguments are geometrically aligned with the problem

+2025/04/22
+- wasn't quite there with anticipating corner cases